 What happens when something unfortunately goes wrong with these otherwise routine events?

 Doctors are normally known for their bedside manner and patience, but what if they’re rude?
 Pharmacists dispense thousands of prescriptions per day, so what if one is wrong?

 If it were a fast food drive thru and the order was wrong, or the cashier was rude, we’d grumble, maybe turn around and go in to get it fixed, or we’d do nothing at all.
 But in healthcare, while a rude doctor may not kill us, the wrong prescription just might.
 Or it could make us very ill, putting us right back into the medical facility we’d just left.

 Be it large or small, the best thing we can do is register a formal complaint with the facility.
-From large facilities like Mayo Clinic, that gives a detailed outline of what to expect from any complaint, to our local hospital here in Norfolk, every facility gives you an opportunity to voice your concerns.
-Additionally, you can always speak to anyone in the facility at any time.
+From large facilities like Mayo Clinic, that gives a detailed outline of what to expect from any complaint, to our local hospital here in Norfolk, every facility should give you an opportunity to voice your concerns.

 But what happens once your complaint is sent in?
 Or after you speak with someone?

 Developing a Complaint Management Process